tenhearts/tenhearts.github.io/_news/announcement_5.md

 inline: true
 ---

-I arrive in Pittsburgh and officially start my visiting at [CMU Robotics Institute]((https://www.ri.cmu.edu/)).
+I arrive in Pittsburgh and officially start my visiting at <a href="https://www.ri.cmu.edu/">CMU Robotics Institute</a>.

 <!-- ***